Colby Covington: Public image

-Politics
+Political views

-Covington is an outspoken supporter of the Republican Party and former President Donald Trump.
+Covington is an outspoken supporter of the Republican Party and President Donald Trump.
 After winning the Interim UFC Welterweight Championship, he stated he wanted to visit Trump at the White House to present him with the title, which he did on August 2, 2018.
 Trump phoned to congratulate Covington during his post-fight interview following his win over Tyron Woodley.
 Covington dedicated his win over Woodley to first responders and the military and criticized Black Lives Matter and LeBron James.
 Woodley had spoken about his support for the Black Lives Matter movement leading up to the fight.

 Controversies

 He has described himself as the "super villain" of the UFC and will often try to upset people with brazen trash talking.
 Following his 2017 bout with Demian Maia at São Paulo, Brazil, he called the country a "dump" and referred to the Brazilian crowd as "filthy animals" in the post-fight interview.
-In an interview with Candace Owens, Covington said that his "act" was a response to the UFC threatening to cut him before the Maia fight and stated the "Filthy Animals" speech "saved his career."
+In an interview with Candace Owens, Covington said that his "act" was a response to the UFC threatening to cut him before the Maia fight and stated the "filthy animals" speech "saved his career."
 Covington further embraced his villain status before his 2019 main event encounter with Robbie Lawler at UFC on ESPN 5.
 He used the WWE entrance theme of professional wrestler Kurt Angle—which is regularly punctuated with crowd chants of "You suck!"—as his entrance music; Angle had given Covington permission to use the theme.
-With two of Trump's sons, Donald Jr. and Eric cageside for the fight, the crowd performed the "You suck!" chants during Covington's entrance.
+With two of Trump's sons, Donald Jr. and Eric cage-side for the fight, the crowd performed the "You suck!" chants during Covington's entrance.

-After his win over Lawler, Covington stated; "Let’s talk about the lesson we learned tonight that Robbie should have learned from his good buddy Matt Hughes.
-You stay off the tracks when the train is coming through, junior, doesn’t matter if it’s the Trump train or the Colby train, get out the way!" during his post-fight interview.
+After his win over Lawler, Covington stated; "Let's talk about the lesson we learned tonight that Robbie should have learned from his good buddy Matt Hughes.
+You stay off the tracks when the train is coming through, junior, doesn't matter if it's the Trump train or the Colby train, get out the way!" during his post-fight interview.
 This was in reference to a near-fatal accident Hughes suffered in 2017, where he was permanently damaged when his truck was struck by a train at a rail crossing.
-Despite being criticized by the media, Covington refused to apologize, explaining that "the guy’s done some pretty crappy stuff, he’s got lawsuits against his family, against his brother, I just said the truth, I’m honest.
-I’m a little bit brutally honest sometimes and people can’t handle it."
+Despite being criticized by the media, Covington refused to apologize, explaining that "the guy's done some pretty crappy stuff, he's got lawsuits against his family, against his brother, I just said the truth, I'm honest.
+I'm a little bit brutally honest sometimes and people can't handle it."

 Covington continued his trash-talking in the lead up to the Kamaru Usman fight at UFC 245.
 During a press conference, he said that Usman gave Glenn Robinson, Usman's long-time coach who died in 2018, "a heart attack from all those years you were ducking me," and that Robinson would be "watching from hell on Dec.
 14."